 SCAI reports further to the 1st SCAI Innovation Conference held in Geneva on 2 February 2017.
-This interactive conference focussed on specific expedited proceedings issues, and on traditional and innovative ways to further expedite aribtral proceedings.
+This interactive conference focused on specific expedited proceedings issues, and on traditional and innovative ways to further expedite arbitral proceedings.
 It is the first one of a series of conferences dedicated to these specific proceedings and their developments.

 Thomas Legler, an arbitration practitioner based in Geneva, gives his opinion on the evolution of the arbitration field in Switzerland and abroad.

 GAR reports on SCAI's one-of-a-kind customizable arbitration clause, which allows users to super-expedite their arbitration proceedings at the click of a mouse!
 While originally created with the commodities trade and shipping sector in mind, the clause meets the needs of users in any industry, who wish to quickly resolve their disputes.
 Read more about the turbo clause here.

 New president for Swiss Institution in milestone year.
 GAR, 21 November 2016